glowkeeper/P3D/docs/labs/week2Session2.md

 #endif
 ```

 Also update the `ray_colour` function in `main.cpp` from [Week 2, Session 1](./week2Session1.md).
-Notice that `ray_color` is now _recursive_ and that it uses `max_depth` to limit how many recursive calls made.
+Notice that `ray_color` is now _recursive_ and that it uses `max_depth` to limit how many recursive calls are made.
 That ensures that the function will always return because if the ray fails to hit a surface after fifty tries, the function ends and returns the colour white.

 ```
 #include "helpers.h"